Resinchem/Ultimate-Bedside-Lamp/docs/firmwareupdates.md

 ---

 ### Installing the Update
-> **⚠️ WARNING: Files are NOT Interchangeable**<br>The Primary and Display controllers use different pin mappings and logic.
-Attempting to flash the Primary firmware onto the Display controller (or vice-versa) will render the system inoperable.
+> **⚠️ WARNING: Files are NOT Interchangeable**<br>The Primary and Display controllers use different pin mappings and logic. **Double-check your files!** Sending the Display firmware to the Primary controller (or vice versa) is a quick way to turn your smart lamp into a very confused (and dark) paperweight.
 You will likely need to reflash via a USB cable to recover.
 {: .warning }

 1. Navigate to the **Controller Commands** section of the unit you wish to upgrade.